mozilla/glean/docs/user/reference/general/shutdown.md

 # Shut down

-Provides a way for users to gracefully shut down Glean, by blocking until it is finished performing pending tasks, such as recording metrics and uploading pings.
+Provides a way for users to gracefully shut down Glean, by blocking until it is finished performing pending tasks such as recording metrics and uploading pings.

 {{#include ../../../shared/blockquote-info.html}}

 ## How the Glean SDKs execute tasks

 > Most calls to Glean APIs are dispatched[^1].
-This strategy is adopted, because most tasks
+This strategy is adopted because most tasks
 > performed by the Glean SDKs involve file system read or write operations, HTTP requests and
 > other time consuming actions.
 >